Marqu1n/Caeser-cipher/README.md

 After that, I assign to the variable the letter that's in the new index.

 The brute force function tries every possible with a finite loop that tries every number between 0 and the length of the alphabet.

+The allinone() fuction defines only the desired function (either the encrypt, decrypt or brute force functions), making the code more optimized.